FerhatUcar/Angular-Application/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.1.

-This application has components such as CSV reader, a webshop where you can filter your products and add them to your shopping cart and you can add records by data
+This application has components such as CSV reader, a webshop where you can filter your products and add them to your shopping cart and you can add records by filling out with data

 ## Run application